mpv-player/mpv/DOCS/man/options.rst

     video will be either cut off, or black bars are added.

     This value is multiplied with the value derived from ``--video-zoom`` and the normal video aspect ratio.
-This option is disabled if the ``--no-keepaspect`` option is used.
+This option is disabled if ``--keepaspect=no`` is used.

 ``--video-align-x=<-1-1>``, ``--video-align-y=<-1-1>``
     Moves the video rectangle within the black borders, which are usually added